LateNightAFA/AngryWhiteMen.org/README.md

 # AngryWhiteMen.org: Tracking White Supremacy
-"A collection of white nationalists, overt Neo-Nazis, fascists, anti-feminists, and Islamophobes.
+A collection of white nationalists, overt Neo-Nazis, fascists, anti-feminists, and Islamophobes.
-By 2016 the alt-right became synonymous with white supremacy."
+By 2016 the alt-right became synonymous with white supremacy.

 *Archived links for the blog AngryWhiteMen.org, which went offline in August 2025*